 The Eco Schools Programme is divided into 9 topics

-- As part of ensuring that we produce minimal waste at St Helen's we use class based and staff room compost bins which are frequently emptied into the main school composter.
+As part of ensuring that we produce minimal waste at St Helen's we use class based compost bins which are frequently emptied into the main school composter.
 The compost produced from this bin is then used by the gardening club, Forest School and Science curriculum.

 - The school kitchen also has a food waste bin that is regularly weighed and monitored to ensure that progress is made with cutting down food waste.

 - We continue to liaise well with several recycling companies to ensure that we recycle all used ink cartridges and toners as well as dried up pens.

 - The Woodlands Area has increased the biodiversity within the school as we now have log piles, invertebrate inns, butterfly house, bird boxes and feeders in this area to encourage local wildlife.